 On international tests, London's children rank behind 17 other cities or states for mathematics.
-Children in Shanghai are approximately three years of schooling ahead of children in London and only the top 10 per cent of London pupils have mathematics skills equal to the average child in Shanghai73.
-This gap represents a threat to London's future international competitiveness.
+Children in Shanghai are approximately three years of schooling ahead of children in London and only the top 10% of London pupils have mathematics skills equal to the average child in Shanghai.
+This gap threatens London's future international competitiveness.

-London's parks, rivers and green spaces - the city's 'natural capital' - help to make it an attractive city to live, work and visit...
+London's parks, rivers and green spaces - the city's 'green infrastructure' - help to make it an attractive city in which to live, work or visit...

-Access to clean water, clean air and green spaces is often taken for granted - but they are essential to the health of workers and residents.
-Without them the economy cannot function sustainably so they need to be protected and enhanced.
+Access to clean water, clean air and green space is often taken for granted but these are essential to the health of workers and residents.
+Without them the economy cannot function sustainably; it is therefore important that these are not only protected but enhanced.

-70 The Sutton Trust (2016), 'Class differences: ethnicity and disadvantage'.
+&lt;sup>65 The Sutton Trust (2016), 'Class differences: ethnicity and disadvantage'.
 Chapter 9, Figure 9.10, p.422.

-71 Equality and Human Rights Commission (2010), 'How fair is Britain, the first triennial review'.
+Equality and Human Rights Commission (2010), 'How fair is Britain, the first triennial review'